Human Development and Family Studies

 Assistantships include a monthly stipend, full tuition remission and health insurance per the bargaining agreement with the Coalition of Graduate Employees.

 Upon completing graduate study in HDFS, alumni are employed at colleges and universities known for teaching and research, community colleges, public and private research institutes, and federal and state agencies.
-Some enter private consulting and practice.
+Some graduates enter private consulting and practice.

 Graduates also contribute to program and policy development and analysis for employers such as the Northwest Regional Educational Laboratory, Providence Hospital Medical Center, Oregon Social Learning Center, and divisions of state government such as Oregon Adult and Family Services and Oregon Senior and Disabled Services.